eReuse/devicehub-teal/README.md

   docker run -it --entrypoint= ${target_docker_image} bash
 ```

-If you want to enter a shell on already running container:
+If you want to enter a shell on an already running container:
 ```
   docker exec -it ${target_docker_image} bash
 ```

-For to know the valid value for ${target_docker_image} you can use:
+To know the valid value for ${target_docker_image} you can use:
 ```
   docker ps
 ```

-8. This are the details for use this implementation:
+8. These are the details for use in this implementation:

-  *devicehub with port 5000* is the identity provider of oidc and have user *user5000@example.com*
+  *devicehub with port 5000* is the identity provider of OIDC and have user *user5000@example.com*

-  *devicehub with port 5001* is the client identity of oidc and have user *user5001@example.com*
+  *devicehub with port 5001* is the client identity of OIDC and have user *user5001@example.com*

-  You can change this values in the file *.env*
+  You can change these values in the *.env* file